lyckantropen/vae/README.md

 ![VAE](vae.png)

-Once the mapping is learned, it is enough to feed **random** samples from a multivariate normal distribution (Gaussian with mean and variance set to zero) **to the decoder** to generate meaningful images like the ones seen during training.
+Once the mapping is learned, it is enough to feed **random** samples from a multivariate normal distribution (Gaussian with zero mean and variance set to one) **to the decoder** to generate meaningful images like the ones seen during training.